openframeworks/ofSite/_documentation/math/ofVec3f.markdown

 _description: _

-Substracts a value to x, y and z variables
+Subtracts a value to x, y and z variables